 The solution — a way to reduce these wasteful efforts — is condition-based monitoring, a maintenance approach based on monitoring and reacting to the performance state of equipment, with the goal of remedying possible failures well before they lead to equipment shutdowns.

-Condition-based maintenance is facilitated by ongoing, real-time monitoring of key performance metrics, such as vibration, temperature and several others; as well as by connectivity and communication that allow for data collection and performance alerts to drive maintenance action.
+Condition-based maintenance is facilitated by ongoing, real-time monitoring of key performance metrics, such as vibration, and temperature; as well as by connectivity and communication that allow for data collection and performance alerts to drive maintenance action.

 A condition-based maintenance system will include industrial sensors, network communication infrastructure, data collection and analysis software, computerized maintenance management systems (CMMS), and more — all based on IIoT (Industrial Internet of Things) principles and technology.

 Implementing a condition monitoring-based plan can benefit manufacturers in numerous ways: